Livestream: Your Design System Is the Foundation for AI Development

 Builder’s Content API is designed for speed and resilience, but performance depends on how requests are structured.

-This guide explains how to maximize cache efficiency, avoid patterns that bypass protection, and set up an optional 0-trust architecture with your own caching layer
+This guide explains how to maximize cache efficiency, avoid patterns that bypass protection, and set up an optional intermediate caching layer for business-critical workloads.

 This guide shows how to: